convox/docs/docs/application/volumes.md

 # Volumes

-You can use Docker volumes to make data persist between runs of a given service's containers across restarts and instance replacements.
+You can use Docker volumes to make data persist between runs of a given Service's containers across restarts and instance replacements.
 This is useful for applications like WordPress or Jenkins that need to store data on the filesystem.

 ## Definition